How to Set Up Direct Primary Care Arrangements

 Evaluate the Doctor-Patient Fit

 Trust your instinct about whether the physician listens and takes time to understand your health priorities.
-The entire DPC model hinges on the doctor-patient relationship, so schedule a consultation call before committing to membership.
-This conversation reveals whether the practice maintains smaller patient panels that allow unhurried appointments and whether physicians provide direct access through phone, email, and video.
+The entire DPC model hinges on the doctor-patient relationship, so schedule a consultation call before committing to membership to understand what the direct primary care model offers.
+This conversation reveals whether the practice maintains smaller patient panels that support personalized care and extended visits, and whether the primary care physicians provide direct access through phone, email, and video.
 The right practice match sets the foundation for the next step: understanding your membership terms and getting started with your actual care.

 Getting Started With Your DPC Membership